allelomorph/holbertonschool-blockchain/blockchain/v0.3/README.md

 * Prototype: `sig_t *tx_in_sign(tx_in_t *in, uint8_t const tx_id[SHA256_DIGEST_LENGTH], EC_KEY const *sender, llist_t *all_unspent);`, where:
     * `in` points to the transaction input structure to sign
     * `tx_id` contains the ID (hash) of the transaction the transaction input to sign is stored in
-    * `sender` contains the private key of the receiver of the coins contained in the transaction output referenced by the transaction input
+    * `sender` contains the private key of the recipient of the coins contained in the transaction output referenced by the transaction input
     * `all_unspent` is the list of all unspent transaction outputs to date
 * Your function must verify the public key derived from the private key in `sender` matches the public key stored in the transaction output referenced by the transaction input to be signed
 * Your function must sign the ID of the transaction `tx_id` the transaction input is stored in, using `sender`'s private key